If you don’t have much credit history or need to improve your score, there are many ways to go about this.

 Overall, Kikoff is a solid product that lets you build better credit simply and for a very low price.
 It is one of the lowest-priced credit-building services out there right now.
 There’s almost no reason not to use Kikoff if you want to improve your credit — as long as you’re clear on how it works and willing to shell out the $5 fee.

 Kikoff isn’t the only tool available to boost your credit.
-It would be best to consider additional options such as secured credit cards, rent reporting, signing up for products like Experian Boost, Perch Credit, and Grow Credit Mastercard.
+Consider additional options such as secured credit cards, rent reporting, signing up for products like Experian Boost, Perch Credit, and Grow Credit Mastercard.
 By taking a more balanced strategy toward building your credit, you’ll be able to consistently improve your credit scores and enjoy a brighter financial future.